Make Rudolph Treat Cups

 - Help your child draw four separate holly leaves on the green craft foam with a pen.

 - To make berries for the leaves, have your child punch six holes in the red craft foam.

 - With a dot of hot glue, glue each leaf onto the antlers and press down for a few seconds.

 Who created Rudolph the Red-Nosed Reindeer?
-It was a man named Robert L. May who in advertising for a store called Montgomery Ward.
+It was a man named Robert L. May who worked in advertising for a store called Montgomery Ward.
 In 1939, May was asked to come up with a Christmas story that could be given to shoppers as a promotional item.
-Drawing from the tale of the Ugly Duckling and his own childhood experiences (he was often picked on for being small and shy), May wrote the story of an underdog reindeer that was ostracized by other reindeer because of his glowing red nose.
-In 1947, May’s brother-in-law, a songwriter, created the melody and lyrics to "Rudolph the Red-Nosed Reindeer".
+Drawing from the tale of the Ugly Duckling and his own childhood experiences (often being picked on for being small and shy), May wrote the story of an underdog reindeer that was ostracized by other reindeer because of his glowing red nose.
+In 1947, May’s brother-in-law, a songwriter, created the melody and lyrics to "Rudolph the Red-Nosed Reindeer."
 Two years later, Gene Autry recorded the song.
 It sold two million copies that year and became one of Autry’s best-selling songs ever.
 In 1964, May’s story was turned into a beloved television movie that is still a classic today.